-As part of our increased focus on international religious freedom, each month FRC is taking a focused look at one particular country, bearing witness to the abuses our Christian sisters and brothers there are enduring.
-Together, we'll remember those who are suffering greatly for their Christian faith.
-We will pray for them and, when possible, act on their behalf.
+As part of Family Research Council's growing engagement on international religious freedom, each month we are taking a focused look at one particular country, bearing witness to the abuses our Christian sisters and brothers there are enduring.
+While we pray for our own country, we also pray for countries where religious freedom does not exist and persecution against believers continues unabated.

 "Remember those who are in prison, as though in prison with them..."
 (Hebrews 13:3)